emanners/demo-workflow-master/README.md

 ## Compute Platform

-* Packaged the Spring Boot app and worker as Docker images and deployed them to Amazon ECS on **Fargate**.
+* Packaged the Spring Boot apps: servies and worker as Docker images and deployed them to Amazon ECS on **Fargate**.
 * Fargate removes the need to manage EC2 instances and simplifies capacity planning.
 It also integrates smoothly with the CI/CD pipeline and IAM roles.
 * This is also a good step in the direction of EKS, if required.